famoser/polyas-verification/QUESTIONS.md

 ## Improvement suggestions

-### Protocol

-1. To check whether a receipt of a ballot fingerprint corresponds to a ballot registered at the voting server, every registered ballot has to be hashed to find the one ballot with the correct fingerprint.
-How about including the fingerprint in the ballot entry, too?
-The second device can still verify that the fingerprint actually corresponds to the ballot, while it is much faster to discover the correct ballot.
-2. The different formats needed for the ballot entry digest (label = UTF-8, ciphertext = byte array, proof of knowledge = long number) increase burden of implementation, and possibly lead to hard-to-debug mistakes.
-How about everywhere using HEX?
-3. The receipt in the PDF file uses two minus `--` as an encapsulation boundary marker.
-Why not use the PEM encapsulation marker (five `-----`) so the receipt is a valid PEM file?
-Then a PEM parser can be reused; and I think it changes nothing about PDF validity.
-4. After opening the QR code on the second device, the voter additionally has to enter a short nonce (changes every 30 seconds).
-This nonce could instead directly be embedded into the QR code, simplifying both UI as well as UX.

 ### Specification

 1. (`spec`, B.2, page 52) The conventions in Section A.1.2 refer to SHA512, while SHA256 is specified to be used.